BYU-CS-Discord/CSBot/README.md

 ### Fix Twitter Links

-Transforms [twitter.com](https://twitter.com/) links in the given message to [vxtwitter.com](https://vxtwitter.com/) links in an ephemeral reply.
-Please use vxtwitter in your own messages, especially when the tweet is a video.
+Transforms [twitter.com](https://twitter.com/) links in the given message to [FixTweet](https://github.com/FixTweet/FixTweet) links in an ephemeral reply.
+Please use fxtwitter in your own messages, especially when the tweet is a video.
 Twitter's default embed stinks on some platforms.

 ## Contributing